Mozambique is my new favourite country.

 If you are nervous about travelling to Mozambique, make sure you’re reading reports and experiences from people who have actually been to the country.
 It’s too easy for people to leave horrible comments on articles online, speaking about how Mozambique is dangerous, when they haven’t even been themselves.

-The Visa is Awful to Get if You Won’t Be Travelling Overland
+Awful to Get if You Won’t Be Travelling Overland Easy to Get

 I’ve never written a guide for applying for a visa on this site before, but I’m in the process of finishing up one for Mozambique.
 Why?
 Because the entire process was complicated, frustrating, and wholly unclear.
 It was so bad that I started my application process over a month before my departure date and had my visa approved the day before I left.
 Man, that was nerve-wracking!